-Each Timekeeper shall take the time of the athlete in the lane assigned to them in accordance with Rule 10.10.1.
+Each Timekeeper shall take the time of the Athlete in the lane assigned to them in accordance with 10.11.

-Each Timekeeper shall start his watch at the starting signal, and shall stop it when the athlete in his lane has completed the race.
-Timekeepers may be instructed by the Chief Timekeeper to record times at intermediate distances in events longer than 100 metres.
+Each Timekeeper shall start their watch at the starting signal and shall stop it when the Athlete in their lane has completed the race.
+Timekeepers may be instructed by the Chief Timekeeper to record times at intermediate distances in Events longer than 100 metres.

-Promptly after the race, the Timekeepers in each lane shall record the times on their watches on the start sheet, give it to the Chief Timekeeper, and if requested present their watches for inspection.
+Promptly after the race, the Timekeepers in each lane shall record the times on their watches on their start sheet, give it to the Chief Timekeeper, and if requested, present their watches for inspection.
 Their watches must be cleared at the short whistle of the Referee announcing the following race.

-Finish Judges - if required by World Para Swimming
+Video Review Supervisor

+The Video Review Supervisor shall ensure that Video Review Judges are in their respective posts and fulfil their duties during the Competition.

+The Video Review Supervisor shall review and confirm all rule infractions reported to them by the Video Review Judges.

+The Video Review Supervisor shall review and confirm all rule infractions reported to them at the request of the Referee.

+The Video Review Supervisor shall report to the Referee any violation confirmed in the video review.

+Video Review Judge

+Each Video Review Judge shall ensure that the rules related to the style of swimming designated for the Event are being observed and shall observe the turns and the finishes.

-After each event the Finish Judges shall report to the Referee the placing of the athletes.
+Video Review Judges shall report any violation observed to the Video Review Supervisor.
+If the infraction is confirmed, the Video Review Judge shall complete a disqualification card.